JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

  - The syntax extension could be given its own extension name instead of being integrated into `-XLambdaCase`.

- - Zero clauses could be permitted.
-In this case, however, a way would have to be found to indicate how many arguments a given `\ of`-expression matches on, as otherwise, it would be ambiguous.
-The obvious, and most useful case would be one argument, so this could be chosen.
+ - Zero clauses could be permitted even without scrutinee, given `-XEmptyCase`.
+   In this case, however, a way would have to be found to indicate how many arguments a given `case` expression accepts, as otherwise, it would be ambiguous.
+The obvious and most useful case would be one argument, so this could be chosen.
 Another more general alternative would be to add absurd patterns to the language.

  - Regular lambda expressions could be extended to use layout and guards, however, this necessitates some potentially controversial decision on when exactly to